sunyata50071/MuseumManuscriptCounter/README.md

 A counting app that a museum can use to manually log the number of physical manuscripts scheduled for digitisation.
-Made as an assignment in Scrimba's course on Javascript.
+Made using Javascript as an assignment for a Scrimba course.

 Deployed on Netlify: https://regal-strudel-233241.netlify.app/